vacp2p/multiprotocol/README.md

-# multiprotocol: Domain Specific Protocol Extensions for Multiaddr
+# multiprotocol: Multiformat inspired self-describing protocol identifiers

 **:warning: THIS IS STILL AN EARLY DRAFT :warning:**

-> Multiformat inspired self-describing protocol identifiers

 In this specification we describe a simple method for nodes to advertise their capabilities.
 The protocol is heavily inspired by [multiformats](https://multiformats.io/) and provides both a human and machine readable representation.